How Your LLC Will Be Taxed

 Other Taxes and Duties for Your Massachusetts LLC

-Most Massachusetts LLCs will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
+Most LLCs must pay estimated taxes throughout the year, depending on the amount of profit and income you expect to make.
 The most common types of estimated tax are:

-Most Massachusetts LLCs will pay estimated taxes four times a year.
+Most LLCs will pay estimated taxes four times a year.
 Learn more on the IRS website, and speak to your accountant for more information.

 Yes.
-Massachusetts does have a general state income tax.
+Massachusetts does have a state income tax.
 You can find more information above.